co-cddo/terraform-aws-focus/README.md

 ## Features

+* Creates AWS Billing & Cost Management data exports for FOCUS, Carbon Emission and Cost Optimisation.
-* Creates an S3 bucket for FOCUS exports in the AWS account
+* Creates an S3 Bucket storing export data in the AWS account.
-* Configures replication to a GDS-managed destination bucket
+* Configures replication to a GDS managed destination S3 Bucket.
-* Applies IAM policies for secure access
+* Creates a service-link IAM Role for use in replication to GDS.
-* Enables versioning and encryption
+* Enables versioning and encryption for data at rest within the S3 bucket.
-* Optionally configures lifecycle policies
+* Configures an S3 Bucket Lifecycle Policy to ensure data is not retained longer than neccesary.

 ## Prerequisites